Alfa Romeo Giulietta Sprint Speciale: Tipo 101.21

-Alfa Romeo Giulia Sprint Speciale, rear view.

 The Giulia series having a larger replaced the Giulietta and was introduced at the 1963 Geneva Motor Show in March.
 As the Giulietta name is a diminutive for Giulia in Italian, the new Giulia name was a wordplay hinting that the new car was a grown-up version of the Giulietta.
 The large engine allowed for a top speed of 160 km/h.
 The 1570 cc engine with Weber 40 DCOE2 carburetors was shared with the Giulia Sprint Veloce and has a maximum power output of 110 hp at 6,500 rpm.
 Most of the cars have disc brakes at the front wheels.
 An easy way to distinguish the Giulia SS from the Giulietta SS is by the dashboard.
 The Giulia has a leather underside with the glovebox at a different angle than the main fascia.
-The dashboard in the Giulietta has sloping design and is painted in one colour without a leather underside.
+The dashboard in the Giulietta has sloping design and is painted body colour without a leather underside.
 The Side badges carried "Giulia SS" scripts.

-Production ended in 1965, with a last single Sprint Speciale completed in 1966.
+Production ended in 1965, with one last single Sprint Speciale completed in 1966.
 The production totaled 1,366 cars for the Giulietta Sprint Speciale and 1,400 cars for the Giulia Sprint Speciale.
 25 cars were converted to right hand drive by RuddSpeed.